Russian, Ukrainian militaries discuss freeing grain exports - KESQ

 Associated Press

-ISTANBUL (AP) — Military officials from Russia and Ukraine are holding their governments’ first face-to-face talks in months.
-They are meeting in Istanbul to discuss a United Nations plan to export blocked Ukrainian grain to world markets through the Black Sea.
+ISTANBUL (AP) — Military officials from Russia and Ukraine met in Istanbul for their governments’ first face-to-face talks in months.
+They gathered in Istanbul to discuss a United Nations plan to export blocked Ukrainian grain to world markets through the Black Sea.
 Ukraine is one of the world’s largest exporters of wheat, corn and sunflower oil.
-Russia’s invasion and war disrupted production and halted shipments, endangering food supplies in many developing countries and contributing to higher prices.
-Turkish military officials and U.N. representatives are participating in Wednesday’s discussion focused on finding a way to get millions of tons of grain sitting in silos amid the war in Ukraine shipped out of the country’s ports.
+Russia’s invasion and war on Ukraine has disrupted production and halted shipments, endangering food supplies in many developing countries and contributing to global higher prices.
+Turkish military officials and U.N. envoys participated in Wednesday’s talks on finding a way to get millions of tons of grain sitting in Ukraine silos shipped out.
+Ukraine’s top diplomat has said grain exports cannot resume without security guarantees.